Burlington, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to pick the right kind.
-The vast majority of adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A and B. Make sure to find the necessary type.
+The majority of adapters available are just plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most places.

 What to wear/what to pack: